-Financial data is important, but so is operational data
+Financial data is important, but without people data, the picture is incomplete.

 In order to help us build and shape our church, we must track membership activity both in giving and participation.
 Creating a healthy community of believers is a primary goal for any church.
 As we grow the church, our analytics produce different results than those in the business world but our ability to evaluate the health of both our members and our finances is paramount to the success of the church.

-It is common knowledge, for those running businesses, that tracking and measuring performance is essential for growing a company.
+It’s common knowledge for business owners that tracking and measuring performance is essential for growing a company.
 The same holds true for churches.

 Metrics are an objective way to measure the health of a church.
 However, isolating one metric, such as attendance is like calculating your height and declaring yourself healthy.
 The best way to get an overall view of a church’s financial health is connecting the dots between the church membership system and the financial data.
 By applying operational data and non-financial performance metrics to the financial information, you broaden the view for the decision makers.

 Forecasting has become much more popular amongst growing churches.
 When it comes to collecting contributions, there is the ebb and flow (ups and downs) during weeks of the month and months of the year.
 Identifying these trends is one step in the right direction.
 But more importantly, creating benchmarks, like average gift per attendee, brings more credence to the forecast.